-The analysis of illumination of target horizon for explanation of poorer image of horizon was done.
-The analysis revealed that poor image is connected with poor illumination.
-Based on analysis of different acquisition geometries it is possible to minimize undesirable imaging effects - Fig. 16.
+In the workflow, the analysis of illumination of target horizon for explanation of poorer image was done.
+The analysis revealed that poor image is related to poor illumination.
+Based on analysis of different acquisition geometries, it would be possible to minimize undesirable imaging effects in the future -Fig. 16.